-The data suggest that Starfish flags cover a large set of "concerns," some of which seem vague or open to interpretation.
-At the same time, the source of the flag can range from a "one-off" manual flag to those generated by surveys.
-These variations put additional burden on coaches who need to investigate the particulars of the flag before initiating an intervention.
+The data suggested that Starfish flags covered a large set of "concerns," some of which seemed vague or open to interpretation.
+At the same time, the source of the flag ranged from a "oneoff" manual flag to those generated by surveys.
+These variations put additional burden on coaches who needed to investigate the particulars of the flag before initiating an intervention.